dsc-courses/dsc10-2025-sp/syllabus.md

 ### Exams

 This class has one Midterm Exam and one Final Exam:
-- Midterm Exam: Monday, February 10th, **during your enrolled lecture slot**
+- Midterm Exam: Friday, May 2nd, **during your enrolled lecture slot**
-- Final Exam: Saturday, March 15th from 7 to 10PM, location TBD
+- Final Exam: Saturday, June 7th from 11:30AM to 2:30PM, location TBD

 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.
 Both exams will be held **in-person and on-paper**.

-If you have a conflict with either exam, you should let us know right away via the [Welcome Survey](https://forms.gle/nxkC7tC7ezKW5svs6) to see if accomodations can be made.
+If you have a conflict with either exam, you should let us know right away via the [Welcome Survey](https://forms.gle/wg33U8aUmChAKfpa6) to see if accomodations can be made.
 Without express permission otherwise, students are required to take both exams at the scheduled times.

 ### Quizzes